Berlin Palace: History up to 1871

-History during the German Empire, Weimar Republic and Nazi Era (1871–1945)
+History during the German Empire, Weimar Republic and National Socialist Era (1871–1945)

-In 1871, King William I was elevated to the status of German Emperor (Kaiser) of a united Germany, and the Stadtschloss became the symbolic heart of the German Empire.
-The Empire was (in theory) a constitutional state, and from 1894 onwards, the new Reichstag building, the seat of the German parliament, came to not only rival, but overshadow the Stadtschloss as the Empire's centre of power.
-In conjunction with Germany's defeat in World War I, William II was forced to abdicate, both as German Emperor and as King of Prussia.
-In November 1918, the Spartacist leader, Karl Liebknecht, declared the German Socialist Republic from a balcony of the Stadtschloss, ending more than 400 years of royal occupation of the building.
+In 1871, King Wilhelm I was elevated to the status of German Emperor (Kaiser) of a united Germany, and the palace became the symbolic heart of the German Empire.
+The Empire was (in theory) a constitutional state, and from 1894 onwards, the new Reichstag building, the seat of the German parliament, came to not only rival, but overshadow the palace as the Empire's centre of power.
+In conjunction with Germany's defeat in World War I, Kaiser Wilhelm II was forced to abdicate, both as German Emperor and as King of Prussia.

+In November 1918, during the immediate vacuum of power following the abdication of the Kaiser, Spartacist leader Karl Liebknecht declared a German socialist republic from a balcony of the palace.
+It was an attempt to steer the German revolution towards a communist Germany and stood in contrast to the proclamation of a republic that Philipp Scheidemann of the Social Democratic Party had made a few hours earlier from a balcony of the Reichstag building.
+The duelling proclamations underscored that the more than 400 years of royal Hohenzollern occupation of the Berlin Palace had come to an end.

-During the Weimar Republic, parts of the Stadtschloss were turned into a museum, while other parts continued to be used for receptions and other state functions.
+During the Weimar Republic, parts of the palace were turned into a museum, while other parts continued to be used for receptions and other state functions.
 Under Adolf Hitler's National Socialist (Nazi) Party, which laid to rest monarchist hopes of a Hohenzollern restoration, the building was mostly ignored.
-During World War II, the Stadtschloss was twice struck by Allied bombs: on 3 and 24 February 1945.
+During World War II, the palace was twice struck by Allied bombs: on 3 and 24 February 1945.
 On the latter occasion, when both the air defences and fire-fighting systems of Berlin had been destroyed, the building was struck by incendiaries, lost its roof, and was largely burnt out.